What is a hip fracture?

 - The articular capsule (connective tissue)

 Different types of hip fractures have different symptoms.
-But, generally speaking, if you have broken your hip, you will feel intense pain in your hip and groin.
-You will have a loss of mobility in your leg.
-It will bruise and swell, and it will feel stiff.
+But if you have broken your hip, you will feel intense pain in your hip and groin and will lose mobility in your leg.
+The area will bruise, swell and feel stiff.
 Additionally, you will not be able to use the affected leg to support your own weight.

 The following are common hip fracture symptoms.
 Keep in mind that everyone’s body is different and will react somewhat differently to trauma: